 Best Tips for Success

 - Use just the top parts of each broccoli floret and avoid using any of the harder stems.
 This will help ensure a fluffy overall texture to the muffins.
-You can chop the tops of the broccoli florets or cut that part off with a pair of kitchen shears.
+You can chop the tops of the broccoli florets or use a pair of kitchen shears.

 - Use gluten-free cup-for-cup flour blend in place of the whole wheat flour to make these gluten-free.